libxsmm/libxsmm/documentation/tensorflow.md

 bazel run <all-build-flags-used-to-build-the-wheel> //tensorflow/python/kernel_tests:conv_ops_test
 ```

-## Running Inception-v3 inference on the ImageNet dataset
+## Running Inception-v3

-Please follow the instructions at the following [link](https://github.com/tensorflow/models/blob/master/inception/README.md#getting-started) to download and preprocess the Inception-v3 dataset:
+To run Inception-v3 inference on the ImageNet dataset, please follow the instructions at the following [link](https://github.com/tensorflow/models/blob/master/inception/README.md#getting-started) to download and preprocess the Inception-v3 dataset:
 The relevant part of the instructions are duplicated below for convenience.

 ```bash